munificent/craftinginterpreters/book/calls-and-functions.md

 ^code print-script (1 before, 1 after)

-There's no way for a *user* to get a reference to top-level function and try to print it, but our `DEBUG_TRACE_EXECUTION` diagnostic code that prints the entire stack can and does.
+There's no way for a *user* to get a reference to the top-level function and try to print it, but our `DEBUG_TRACE_EXECUTION` diagnostic code that prints the entire stack can and does.

 Bumping up a level to `compile()`, we adjust its signature: